rust-lang/book/second-edition/src/appendix-03-derivable-traits.md

 `Clone` to derive `Clone`.

 An example of when `Clone` is required is when calling the `to_vec` method on a slice containing instances of some type.
-The slice doesn't own the instances but the vector returned from `to_vec` will need to own its instances, so the implementation of `to_vec` calls `clone` on each item.
+The slice doesn’t own the instances but the vector returned from `to_vec` will need to own its instances, so the implementation of `to_vec` calls `clone` on each item.
 Thus, the type stored in the slice must implement `Clone`.